fp-cybrilla/fp-cybrilla.github.io/content/payments/FAQs.md

 ::::AccordionContent

-You can create multiple payments against an AMC order ID as long as the order is in `pending` state in RTA and `confirmed` state in BSE.
+You can create multiple payments against an AMC order ID as long as the order is in `pending` state in RTA gateway and `confirmed` state in BSE gateway.

 ::::EndAccordionContent